Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 > {: .output}
 {: .solution}

 ### The N50 length

-As we touched on in the previous lesson, the N50 length is a useful statistic when looking at sequences of varying length as it indicates that 50% of the total sequence is in reads (i.e. chunks) that are that size or larger.
+As we touched on in a previous lesson, the N50 length is a useful statistic when looking at sequences of varying length as it indicates that 50% of the total sequence is in segments that are that size or larger.
 See the webpage [What's N50?](https://www.molecularecologist.com/2017/03/29/whats-n50/) for a good explanation.

 This is a useful statistic to describe an assembly as it indicates the average size of the contigs the assembly software has produced.